ALTIBASE/Documents/Manuals/Altibase_7.3/eng/General Reference-2.The Data Dictionary.md

 ##### REPLICATION_NAME

-This is the name of the replication object, which is defined by the user, and corresponds to a REPLICATION_NAME in the SYS_REPLICATIONS_ meta table
+This is the name of the replication object, which is defined by the user, and corresponds to a REPLICATION_NAME in the SYS_REPLICATIONS_ meta table.

 ##### TABLE_OID